-Pioneer Theatre Company has announced its 2017–18 season and amid the old chestnuts like Newsies and Mamma Mia (which, umm, both just passed through town) are some SIGN ME UP highlights.
+Pioneer Theater Company has announced its 2017–18 season and amid the old chestnuts like Newsies and Mamma Mia (which, umm, both just passed through town) there are some SIGN ME UP highlights.

 First on that list is The Curious Incident of the Dog in the Night-Time.
 I saw this play (a fascinating mystery seen through the eyes of an autistic boy) in New York a couple years back and it’s super cool, with wowza hi-tech stage design.
 Impressively PTC will be one of the first regional companies in the country to tackle the production, which I’m thinking will play well in the Simmons Theatre.
 (Note: The image on this post is from the National Theatre’s 2015 production in London.)

 I’m also looking forward to Bright Star, a collaboration between Edie Brickell and Steve Martin who wrote the music together and Martin wrote the book.
 The play earned several 2016 Tony nods but closed on Broadway last summer as a result of lackluster ticket sales.
 Last year PTC staged a similarly configured play (critical darling, meh ticket sales, non-Broadway-type creator) Sting’s The Last Ship, which I really liked.
 And Bright Star looks similarly interesting, a throw back Americana musical set in the Blue Ridge Mountains in the 1940s.

 The company is bringing back a Shakespeare play to the line-up with Twelfth Night—they haven’t produced the Bard for the past three seasons.
 I’m more of a Midsummer Night’s man but as someone who cut his Shakespeare teeth on watching Patrick Page on the Simmons Stage, I’m super glad to see that the Bard is back at the U.